 Introduction

-Understanding the difference between a coat and a jacket
+main difference between a coat and a jacket.
+Both are designed to protect the

 coat and a jacket |